 Anne Geddes' Style

 Anne Geddes primarily photographs babies.
-Rather than standard portraits, Geddes photographs the babies in cute animal, insect, and flower costumes.
-She digitally merges the images with flowers or other natural scenes to create unique and adorable photographs.
+Rather than standard portraits, Geddes photographs the babies in cute animal, insect, and flower costumes, then digitally merges the images with flowers or other natural scenes to create unique and adorable photographs.

 Geddes' images have a very distinct style.
 They are often simple, filled with bright colors and soft light, and natural expressions on just one or two babies.
 The children become part of the fantasy world that Geddes creates.
 She will often envelop them in flowers, adorn them with fairy wings, or photograph them sleeping peacefully in anything from a single rose to a pile of leaves.